Back to Blog

 Towards the end of the session, your therapist will talk about the next steps.
 No one is expecting you to trust your therapist implicitly from the very start, but being able to learn to trust your therapist is the most important factor in how successful therapy is for you.

 If you think they’re a bad fit, it’s ok to say that.
 Many therapists will be able to suggest someone else who might suit you better.
+It's all a very personal and gut feeling type of thing, so a good therapist will never be offended if you don't think they're the right person for you!

-Whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from private psychiatric assessments and reviews to broader mental health care: join us today.
+Whether you’re feeling off-kilter or want to shake up your routine, our state-of-the-art mental wellbeing platform gives you quick and seamless access to world-class support on your terms, from private psychiatric assessments to helping you find a therapist near you for support on your journey.

 Not sure where to start?